OfficeDev/TrainingContent/O3652-7 Deep Dive into Security and OAuth/Lab.md

 # Deep Dive into Security and OAuth
-In this lab, you will create apps that use different approaches for OAuth security management.
+In this lab, you will create apps that use different approaches for OAuth security management and examine the process flow.

 ## Prerequisites
 1. You must have an Office 365 tenant and Windows Azure subscription to complete this lab.
 If you do not have one, the lab for **O3651-7 Setting up your Developer environment in Office 365** shows you how to obtain a trial.
 2. You must have [Fiddler] (http://www.telerik.com/fiddler) installed.

-## Exercise 1: Create a Provider-Hosted App
+## Exercise 1: OAuth in a Provider-Hosted App
 In this exercise you create a new provider-hosted app and examine the OAuth flow.

 1. Create the new solution in Visual Studio 2013: